|

 College

-or Not? by Peter Kowalke
+or Not? by Peter Kowalke An unschooler

-An unschooler turns his struggle with the college question into
+turns his struggle with the college question into a documentary about grown

-a documentary about grown homeschoolers and learns some surprising things
+homeschoolers and learns some surprising things in the process.

-Up an Education by Heather Woodward
+Cooking Up an Education

-and, yes, food through cooking.
+gardening, math, reading and, yes, food through

 |